 This takes time and work, no way around it.
 But here's the good thing; if you keep at it, you eventually will develop a more instinctive understanding of how to adjust on the Baroque flute.
 You will always need to pay attention but it will become more natural, at least on some scales.
 This link is a short introduction to the modes if you want to know more about them.

 2) Now, improvising is a WONDERFUL way of getting to know an instrument, in my humble opinion.
 Chasing down a melody in your head will really teach you what an instrument is capable of in your hands.
 Additionally, playing a wide range of music helps you find out what works on a specific instrument faster than almost anything.
-I suggest looking at older music that was written when these flutes were commonly played (though some of these may prove a bit challenging!) or folk music.
+I suggest looking at older music that was written when these flutes were commonly played (though some of these may prove a bit challenging!) or folk music (those books on Irish flutes I mentioned often have Celtic tunes in them that work well).
 This music is often written with some awareness of which chromatics are difficult to handle.
 Take these tunes as leaping off points; ornament them, add notes and let the tunes lead you into improvised melodies that explore the flute's sound.
 But don't stop there.
 Experiment with music you like that is outside the typical style for the Baroque flute.
 Some pieces will work, some will sound dreadful and others will sound oddly transformed.
 This is all useful when getting comfortable with a new instrument.

 You also need time to develop the tone you want and improvising is a great tool for that too.
 The tone of a wooden Baroque flute will naturally be different than a metal concert flute (this is why many people like it.)
 But there is a wide range of possible sounds within that wood tone.
 Listen to your sound, the sound of other players and see if you can change your sound to match others.
 Experiment to find out just how many changes you can make to your tone.
 Not every change will create a "pleasant" tone and this is ok for our purposes.
 The more tone options you have, the easier it is to create a tone you like or that fits a specific performance.
 It is nearly impossible to describe in words just HOW a person changes their tone.
 We tend to resort to "relax your throat" or "let the air pour out" or "make it sound like melted chocolate" to cause students to change embouchure shapes.
 The control of those tiny muscles develops almost subconsciously the longer you play and listen to others.
 Which makes playing for fun (and I think improvising is wildly fun) one of the best tone exercises around.